-ers) (Segura et al., 2007).
+The HIWIRE corpus contains English utterances spoken by natives of France (31 speakers), Greece (20 speakers), Italy (20 speakers) and Spain (10 speakers) (Segura et al., 2007).
 The utterances contain spoken pilot orders made of 133 words.
 The database provides a grammar with a perplexity of 14.9.
 The HIWIRE task does not have training data.
-It only contains adaptation data of 50 utterances per speaker, approximately 150 minutes and test data of 50 utterances per speaker, approximately 150 minutes.
-To simulate limited resources the amount of adaptation data is reduced from 150 to 3 minutes (specifically, 150, 120, 90, 64, 32, 16, 10 and 3 minutes respectively) by picking various subsets of utterances (Imseng et al., 2011).
+It only contains adaptation data of 50 utterances per speaker, approximately 150 min and test data of 50 utterances per speaker, approximately 150 min.
+To simulate limited resources the amount of adaptation data is reduced from 150 to 3 min (specifically, 150, 120, 90, 64, 32, 16, 10 and 3 min respectively) by picking various subsets of utterances (Imseng et al., 2011).
 The grapheme-based lexicon was transcribed using 27 graphemes comprising 26 English graphemes and silence.